N8BX/-insta-Web-Api-convertor/README.md

 - ✅ **Converts session ID for further API use**
 - ✅ **Error handling & formatted output with colors**
 - ✅ **Can be used on a phone and with any Python IDLE**
-- ✅ Exe file just run it on desktop

 ## 🚀 Installation